opencord/voltha/install/BuildingTheInstaller.md

 ![Ubuntu Installer Graphic](file:///C:Users/sslobodr/Documents/Works In Progress/2017/voltha/UbuntuInstallLaptop.png)
 **Note:** *If you've already prepared the bare metal machine and have the voltha tree downloaded from haing followed the document ``Building a vOLT-HA Virtual Machine  Using Vagrant on QEMU/KVM`` then skip to [Building the Installer](#Building-the-installer).

-Start with a clean installation of Ubuntu16.04 LTS on a bare metal server that is capable of virtualization selecting the packages outlined above.
-How to determine this is beyond the scope of this document.
+Start with a clean installation of Ubuntu16.04 LTS on a bare metal server that is capable of virtualization.
+How to determine this is beyond th scope of this document.
+Ensure that package selection is as outlined above.
 Once the installation is complete, login to the box and type ``virsh list``.
 If this doesnt work then you'll need to troubleshoot the installation.
 If it works, then proceed to the next section.
 Please note use exactly `virsh list` ***NOT*** `sudo virsh list`.
 If  you must use the `sudo`command then the installation was not performed properly and should be repeated.
 If you're familiar with the KVM environment there are steps to solve this and other issues but this is also beyond the scope of this document.
+So if unfamiluar with the KVM environment a re-installation exactly as outlined above is required.

 ###Create the base ubuntu/xenial box
   Though there are some flavors of ubuntu boxes available but they usually have additional features installed.
 It is essential for the installer to start from a base install of ubuntu with absolutely no other software installed.
 To ensure the base image for the installer is a clean ubuntu server install and nothing but a clean ubuntu server install it is best to just create the image from the ubuntu installation iso image.